Interested in becoming a dietitian?

-Many universities offer undergraduate programs in dietetic education that have been accredited by Dietitians of Canada.
+Many universities offer undergraduate programs in dietetic education that have been nationally accredited.

 PRINCE EDWARD ISLAND

 Steps to becoming a registered dietitian in Canada.

 Contact a DC-accredited program listed on this page to find out about admission requirements and/or request an assessment of your qualifications for admission.